 Information contained in this publication is intended for informational purposes only and does not constitute legal advice or opinion, nor is it a substitute for the professional judgment of an attorney.

 Browse through brief employment and labor law updates from around the globe.
 Contact a Littler attorney for more information or view our global locations.

 View all Q4 2021 Global Guide Quarterly updates Download full Q4 2021 Global Guide Quarterly

 Mexico Increases the General Minimum Wage

-On December 16, 2020, the National Minimum Wage Commission (CONASAMI for its acronym in Spanish) announced that Mexico’s minimum wage would increase to $141.70 Mexican pesos per day, effective January 1, 2021.
-It appears the new minimum wage was determined by adding $10.46 Mexican pesos through the so-called Independent Recovery Amount (MIR) and applying a 6% percentage increase.
-The MIR is a fixed peso amount intended to maintain the purchasing power of the minimum wage.
-Therefore, the minimum wage in force for 2021 implies a global increase of 15%.
+On December 1, 2021, the National Minimum Wage Commission (CONASAMI for its acronym in Spanish) agreed to increase Mexico’s general minimum wage to $172.87 Mexican pesos per day, and $260.34 Mexican pesos per day in the Free Economic Zone of the Northern Border, effective January 1, 2022.
+According to CONASAMI's press release, $16.90 Mexican pesos were added to the current minimum wage through the so-called Independent Recovery Amount (MIR) and an increase of 9% was applied.
+Therefore, the minimum wage in force for 2022 implies a global increase of 22%.

 Employers should review and adjust their payroll practices to comply with this new increase to the minimum wage, which may also potentially impact benefits like savings funds and food coupons depending on how these benefits have been agreed to with employees and unions.
 This increase was published in the Official Gazette of the Federation on December 8, 2021.